 When most people think about data visualization tools they think of graphs and charts.
 But new technology and platforms are allowing businesses to explore several different possibilities.

 As companies collect more and more information, it’s becoming difficult for the human brain to decipher sizeable complex data sets.
 Simply put: we need help.

 This is where technology and machine learning can be a massive game-changer.
-AI can look at massive data sets and quickly identify the patterns using powerful algorithms to provide instant analysis of data.
-This saves valuable time and resources, and prevents teams from having to decipher data manually.
+AI can look at massive data sets and quickly identify patterns using powerful algorithms to provide instant data analysis.
+This saves valuable time and resources and prevents teams from deciphering data manually.

-AI is now more accessible than ever before, with many open source options available such as TensorFlow.
+AI is now more accessible than ever, with many open-source options, such as TensorFlow.
 Many major tech players have also jumped on the bandwagon and are offering AI and Machine Learning platforms, including Google’s AI Platform and Microsoft’s Azure Cloud Computing services.
 AI is shaping up to be the next significant evolution in technology.

 This isn’t to say that AI will ultimately replace data scientists when visualizing and analyzing analytics.
 Even the best AI makes mistakes.
 But when you combine human intuition with sophisticated AI, you’ll find you end up with much better results.

 In 2017, Mauro Martino, a data visualization expert behind IBM’s Watson news explorer, created a dashboard that allows users to visualize the topics that were surfacing in the news.
 In 2021, Experts like Martino continue to push the boundaries of AI by doing research on methods to generate images from scratch using only collections of data.
 (Source)

 Coming Soon to Maptive: Automated Territory Creation and Optimization (Mid 2024) – Take the guesswork out of splitting up territories.
 Maptive’s algorithms can use your business data to automatically and accurately build territory maps for your business.